Last Updated on

 It’s really hard to describe the Mass Games so for once I’ll shut up and let the video and pictures do the talking:

-The next part was a little freaky because the child performers looked to be about seven years old.
+During the next part the child performers appeared to be about seven years old.
 While their performance was uniformly impressive, seeing kids this age being so obviously coached and trained was sort of like watching a Stalinist version of Toddlers & Tiaras:

 This next section included the Tae Kwon Do performance, a sport in which North Korea is a world leader: